Jack Henry Abbott: First incarceration

+Correspondence with Norman Mailer

 In 1977, Abbott read that author Norman Mailer was writing about convicted killer Gary Gilmore.
 Abbott wrote to Mailer, alleging that Gilmore was largely embellishing his experiences, and offered to write about his time in prison in order to provide a more factual depiction of life in prison.
 Mailer agreed and helped to publish In the Belly of the Beast, a book concerning life in the prison system consisting of Abbott's letters to Mailer.

+Their correspondence continued over several prison transfers in 1978, including FCI Maion, FCI Lompoc, and Federal Correctional Institution, La Tuna.

+On October 29 or November 3, 1979, Mailer visited Abbott at FCI Marion, after several previous attempts at visitation failed as Mailer was denied for being of no relation to Abbott.
+Brothers Peter and J. Michael Lennon drove Mailer over and after the visit, Mailer told the Lennons that he thought "Jack deserved a chance at freedom".
+Mailer was unable to give Abbott his latest book The Executioner's Song, based on his interactions with Gilmore, but a copy was delivered through prison mail, though first withheld until Abbott staged a hunger strike.
+Abbott read the 1,056-page book in eight days and reviewed it positively in several notes sent to Mailer.
+While Abbott called the book Mailer's greatest work yet, he disliked that Gilmore was the only one criticized, and that he had failed to account for Gilmore's intergenerational trauma.